kbuaaaaaa/COTS_ICS_Security/Note/Reconnaissance/recon.md

 - Transaction Identifier (2 Bytes?) : Modbus uses the same Transaction identifier for the Query and its corresponding response.
 - Protocol Identifier (2 Bytes) : Always 0
 - Length (2 Bytes) : Number of bytes after the length
-- Unit Identifier (1 Byte) : Slave ID?
+- Unit Identifier (1 Byte) : How many frames the response from the PLC is comprised of
 - Function Code (1 Byte)
 Query :
 - Reference Number : Offset